aryanhash/ProjectMaestro/PR_REVIEW_SYSTEM.md

 ## 🏆 Hackathon Pitch

-> "We built an autonomous AI reviewer that lives in CI/CD, reviews PRs like CodeRabbit, blocks insecure commits, and gives a live health dashboard for engineering leaders."
+> "We built an autonomous AI reviewer using Cline CLI that lives in CI/CD, automatically reviews PRs, blocks insecure commits, and gives a live health dashboard for engineering leaders."

 ### Why Judges Will Love It: